LAMP stands for Linux, Apache, MySQL/MariaDB, and PHP or Perl or Python. If you are using Manjaro, you can easily

 With the above set of tools, you should be able to develop and test your web application without any issues.
 If you want a little more ease in handling databases, we can do that by installing phpMyAdmin.
 It is a browser-based database management system.

-It is extremely easy to use and can be installed on Manjaro in no time.
+It is straightforward to use and can be installed on Manjaro in no time.

 phpMyAdmin is easy to use the graphical interface to create, delete, and update databases.

 sudo pacman -S phpmyadmin

 phpMyAdmin requires PHP mysqli and PHP bz2 extensions enabled.
 Edit the php.ini and uncomment the following lines to enable the extensions –

 Now save and close the file.